ttnnijmegen/domoticahass/README.md

 ## Step 2b - Configure the network settings by USB (Windows)

 Insert an USB-disk in the Windows PC.
 Open the USB-disk in the Windows Explorer.
-We assume the driveletter D: is assigned to the USB drive.
+We assume the driveletter F: is assigned to the USB drive.

 Format the USB disk as FAT-32 with label CONFIG (be aware that all data on this USD drive will be lost).
-Right-click on the assigned drive-letter (here D:\) and select format.
+Right-click on the assigned drive-letter (here F:\) and select format.

 ![image](https://github.com/ttnnijmegen/domoticahass/blob/master/img/WindowsFormat.png)